 Rachel West from the US PROStitutes Collective related this to other figures showing that the prostitution laws were implemented in a discriminatory way.
-Nationally, Black people make up 42% of all prostitution arrests, 45% of curfew and loitering arrests and 35% of disorderly conduct arrests.
+Nationally, Black people make up 42% of all prostitution arrests.
 Yet Black people make up only 13.2% of the US population.
+Black and Latino people are 52.6% of the population of New York City but make up 85% of arrests for loitering for prostitution.
+(Figures from 1994, the most recent that could be found, indicate that 30% of sex workers in the US are Black.)